aForsund/tictactoe/README.md

 - Express passport and JWT
 - mongoDB

 Front end is based on Vue CLI template.
-Back end is based on a [JWT tutorial by Zach Gollwitzer](https://github.com/zachgoll/express-jwt-authentication-starter) and customized as required.
+Back end is based on a [JWT tutorial by Zach Gollwitzer](https://github.com/zachgoll/express-jwt-authentication-starter) with custom API and database integration.

 More functionality and refactoring of code in progress.
 Future updates will be added to [tictactoe_v2 repository](https://github.com/aForsund/tictactoe_v2)